iPieter/DTAI-Stories/content/authors/hendrik/_index.md

 ---
 # Display name
-name: Wannes Meert
+name: Hendrik Blockeel

 # Username (this should match the folder name)
 authors:
-- wannes
+- hendrik

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Research Manager
+role: Full professor

 # Organizations/Affiliations
 organizations: